Are services available in any language other than English?

 What if I'm concerned about another person's behavior?

-Call the Behavioral Concerns Advice Line (BCAL) at 512-232-5050 if you are concerned about the behavior of a UT student, faculty, or staff member.
-Trained staff will assist you in exploring available strategies, and will also provide appropriate guidance and resource referrals.
+Call the Behavior Concerns and COVID-19 Advice Line (BCCAL) at 512-232-5050 if you are concerned about the behavior of a UT student, faculty, or staff member.
+Trained staff will assist you in exploring available strategies and will also provide appropriate guidance and resource referrals.

 Do many students use CMHC?

 Yes.
-In fact, it is quite common for students to come for a talk with a counselor.
-Being in college or graduate school entails many changes and challenges: leaving home, choosing majors, negotiating intimate relationships, and moving on when graduation approaches.
+In fact, it is common for students to speak with a counselor.
+Being in college or graduate school entails many changes and challenges: leaving home, choosing a major, negotiating intimate relationships, and moving on when graduation approaches.
 It is natural for people to want to talk with someone about these complex developmental issues.
-And, of course, other students may have additional concerns such as depression, anxiety, eating concerns, self-esteem issues, sexuality, family illnesses, and so on.
-The CMHC staff is sensitive to the broad range of concerns that students have.
+The CMHC staff is trained to counsel students on a broad range of concerns.

 What if I can't make a scheduled appointment?